-Here is a large assortment of tips I’ve accumulated over the years.
+Here is a large assortment of notes I’ve accumulated over the years for troubleshooting problems and improving results when baking cakes.
 Keep in mind different recipes will provide different results, but overall I’ve found these do noticeably improve most recipes or make things easier.

 - Add 1 to 2 tablespoons of meringue powder to your mix to help it rise a bit higher and make it a bit lighter in texture.